 Developing and operating airports that interact responsibly with the environment is one of the key goals at the Sacramento County Department of Airports.
 Here are some of the ways that Sacramento International Airport is attempting to reduce the airport's ecological impact on the environment.

-- 1,820 high-pressure sodium lights in the garage were replaced with light emitting diodes (LEDs).
-Besides improving visibility, the new lights save 1.7 million kilowatt-hours of energy annually, enough to power almost 200 households.
+- 1,820 high-pressure sodium lights in the parking garage were replaced with light emitting diodes (LEDs).
+Besides improving visibility, the new lights save 1,700,000 kilowatt-hours of energy annually – enough to power almost 200 households.

 Honors and Acknowledgements

-- Terminal B rated silver Leadership in Energy and Environmental Design (LEED)
+- Terminal B boasts a Leadership in Energy and Environmental Design (LEED) silver rating.

-- Sacramento Business Environmental Resource Center has certified Sacramento International Airport as a Sustainable Business in all six categories: Water Conservation, Pollution Prevention, Energy Conservation, Solid Waste Reduction, Green Building and Transportation/Air Quality.
+- Sacramento Business Environmental Resource Center (SBERC) has certified Sacramento International Airport as a Sustainable Business in all six categories: Water Conservation, Pollution Prevention, Energy Conservation, Solid Waste Reduction, Green Building, and Transportation/Air Quality